wilsonleong/Gantt/README.md

 As a Product Owner, I constantly need to produce slightly different versions of roadmap / project status update to my stakeholders.
 There is no free tool on the market that helps me plot a Gantt chart to visualise the backlog.

 ## Solution
-This script generates a Gantt chart based on the list of issues
+* This script generates a Gantt chart for timelines and roadmapping based on the list of issues (e.g. export from JIRA)
+* Visualise my management data
+* Automate my project scheduling
+* Craft neat high-level agile roadmaps

 ## Links
 * Example output: https://github.com/wilsonleong/Gantt/wiki/Gantt-Chart